Tagging, Filtering, Sorting, and Searching

-Click the flag icon on the photo to flag the image as a pick.
+Click the flag icon on the photo to mark the image a pick.
 Click it again to reject it.
 Clicking again removes the flag.
-To set a specific flag, right click the flag icon and select the one you want from the menu.
+To set a specific flag, right-click the flag icon and select from the menu.

-You can also use the keyboard to set flags on the selected image.
-Press the plus key to flag as pick.
-Press minus to reject.
-Press minus again to toggle the flag off.
-Combine this with the arrow keys to quickly navigate around the grid flagging your images.
+The keyboard can be used to set flags on the selected image.
+Press the + key to flag as pick.
+Press – to reject.
+Press – again to toggle the flag off.
+Combine this with the arrow keys to quickly navigate around the grid flagging images.

-Holding the shift key allows you to move to the next image after you assign a flag.
-While holding shift, I press plus.
-I’m now on the next image.
-I’ll press shift minus for this one, and continue until I’m done.
+Holding the shift key advances to the next image after a flag is assigned.
+While holding shift, press +.
+And it will open the next image.

-That shortcut is particularly useful when you’re culling images.
-Zoom in to see your entire image by double-clicking.
-Then, use shift plus and shift minus to quickly process your entire photo shoot.
+Keyboard shortcuts and shortcut key combos are particularly useful for culling images.
+Zoom in to see the entire image by double-clicking.
+Then, use shift+ and shift- to quickly process the entire photo session.

-Star ratings are for rating how good a particular photo is.
+Star ratings are for marking how strong a particular photo is.
 Exposure has a range of 0-5 stars.

 Click the stars icons on the photo to set the star rating.
 Click it again to clear.